andy-jude/inet4031-geometry-app/README.md

 In the *.github/workflows* folder is an example YAML file for defining a GitHub action.

-This will be discussed in class.

 This action can be used to have GitHub automatically run the unit tests whenever code is checked in to the repo.

-You will need to duplicate my repo to try this functionality yourself (we will discuss in class).
+You will need to duplicate my repo to try this functionality yourself.

 # That's It!

-Please take the time to look through the code and understand it.
-Better yet, show up to class and participate and learn, and understanding the code will be much easier.